-Prerequisite(s): EDUC 5370 This course provides the opportunity to study in greater depth topics and instructional considerations addressed in Part I and also to study additional topics relevant to contemporary secondary science instruction.
+This course provides the opportunity to study in greater depth topics and instructional considerations addressed in Part I and also to study additional topics relevant to contemporary secondary science instruction.

-Curriculum Practices in Social Studies for the Secondary School: Part I
+Curriculum Practices in Social Studies

 A practical and conceptual introduction to the teaching and learning of social studies.
 Through diverse approaches, students will develop pedagogical and content knowledge in the context of the Nova Scotia curriculum.
 Students will also explore issues and policies relevant to the contemporary secondary classroom.